 13. Best For 14-Year-Olds And Above: Giga Mech Maquis Board Game

 This is a thematic, solo worker-placement game that has a quick playtime.
 One of the best solo board games out there, it has a variety of targets for you to accomplish.
 You can gather the French Nazi occupation and send them to different towns.
 They can fulfill goals and help you free your nation once and for all.
-This solo game is suitable for 14 years and above and will let you have a fun experience.
+This skill-building solo game is suitable for 14 years and above and will let you have a fun and challenging experience.

 - Time-saving and fast playtime

 - Comes with a variety of winning scenarios

 - Pleasing and functional layout